 New York City’s powerful Parks Commissioner, Robert Moses, and his staff, including architect Aymar Embury II and landscape architect Gilmore D. Clarke, oversaw execution of Simpson’s plan.
 The park was completed and opened to the public in September 1934.
 Shortly after, the New York Public Library established and outdoor reading room on the terrace at the eastern end of the park.
 In good weather, staffers moved stacks and book carts outside for readers to browse.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Buildings Overlooking Bryant Park (about 300 feet away, measured in a direct line); The Crystal Palace (about 300 feet away); American-Standard Building (about 300 feet away); Mercury Theatre (about 400 feet away); The Engineers Club (about 400 feet away); Monuments in Bryant Park (about 400 feet away); Bryant Park Today (about 500 feet away); HSBC (approx. 0.2 miles away).
+Benito Juarez (within shouting distance of this marker); Josephine Shaw Lowell Memorial Fountain (within shouting distance of this marker); The Garment District Mural (about 300 feet away, measured in a direct line); Buildings Overlooking Bryant Park (about 300 feet away); The Crystal Palace (about 300 feet away); American-Standard Building (about 300 feet away); Reservoir Square (about 300 feet away); Mercury Theatre (about 400 feet away).
 Touch for a list and map of all markers in New York.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 3, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 310 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on July 3, 2012, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 9, 2020.
+It was originally submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 362 times since then and 23 times this year.
+Photos: 1, 2, 3. submitted on July 3, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.